Discover Ramblers - Beaver County

-Located in southwestern Utah — roughly 3.5 hours from Las Vegas or Salt Lake City — Beaver County is more than just an I-15 pitstop where you can fill up your tank and buy a funny bumper sticker.
+Located in southwestern Utah — roughly 3.5 hours from Las Vegas or Salt Lake City — Beaver County, also known as Ramblers, is more than just an I-15 pitstop where you can fill up your tank and buy a funny bumper sticker.
 It’s a destination in and of itself.
 From the raw beauty of Tushar Mountains to the rugged desert landscape of the Mineral Mountains, adventure is plentiful and people are sparse.
 The county seat, Beaver City, is actually a small town with just over 3,100 residents.
 As for tourists?
 Not too many of those either.
 Which makes it the perfect place for a quick, quiet getaway.
-Read more …

 Utah’s third highest mountain range, the Tushars, is found on the east side of the freeway.